apenasigordev/Dexter-Chatter/README.md

 You can create your own AI.

 # Warning
-This package is still under development, anything that is changed will be notified.
+- This package is still under development, anything that is changed will be notified.
+- Use `es6` to install this package
+- Only Typescript support, soon Javascript will be done.

 ### Last update: Sep, 9, 2021